Algorithms for the ferromagnetic Potts model on expanders: Introduction

-One of our key innovations, that is of independent interest, is an upper bound on the number of sets in a $d$-regular $\eta$-expander with a prescribed edge-boundary size $b$.
+One of our key innovations for the low-temperature result, which is of independent interest, is an upper bound on the number of sets in a $d$-regular $\eta$-expander with a prescribed edge-boundary size $b$.
 This is reminiscent of container theorems from extremal graph theory that bound the number of independent sets in some graph or hypergraph.
-The origin of container theorems can be traced back to Kleitman and Winston~\cite{KW80,KW82}, but the ideas were developed significantly by Sapozhenko~\cite{Sap87,Sap01} who specifically studied independent sets in expander graphs and the hypercube.
+The origin of container theorems can be traced back to Kleitman and Winston~\cite{KW80,KW82} but the ideas were developed significantly by Sapozhenko~\cite{Sap87,Sap01}, who specifically studied independent sets in expander graphs and the hypercube.
 Algorithmic applications of containers for counting independent sets in bipartite graphs were recently given by Jenssen and Perkins~\cite{JP20}, also with Potukuchi~\cite{JPP22}.
-The type of bound we need does not seem to relate closely to an existing container theorem, so we prove the following novel result using additional ideas from randomized algorithms.
+The type of bound we need does not seem to relate closely to an existing container theorem, and we prove the following novel result using ideas from randomized algorithms.
+We say that a subset $A$ of vertices in a graph $G$ is connected if the induced subgraph $G[A]$ is connected.